Physical and Numerical Modelling of Cave Propagation

 The reliability of predictions from numerical modelling with increased access to monitoring data will be tested, as will the ability of seismic monitoring analysis techniques such as active and passive seismic tomography.

-Jacobsz, SW, Kearsley, EP & Kock, JHL 2014, ‘The geotechnical centrifuge facility at the University of Pretoria’, 8th International Conference on Physical Modelling in Geotechnics.
+Jacobsz, S. W., Kearsley, E.P. and Kock, J. H. L. (2014).
+‘The geotechnical centrifuge facility at the University of Pretoria’, 8th International Conference on Physical Modelling in Geotechnics.

-We would like to thank staff from the University of Pretoria Geotechnical Centrifuge Laboratory for their work.
-We would also like to thank industry partners who have supplied data for analysis and advice throughout the project.
+We thank staff from the University of Pretoria Geotechnical Centrifuge Laboratory for their work.
+We also thank industry partners who have supplied data for analysis and advice throughout the project.